If you are a student or a postdoctoral research fellow, this section is for you!

 Ariful Islam

-I'm a veterinary epidemiologist and disease ecologist working as a senior scientist and Bangladesh Programs Coordinator at EcoHealth Alliance.
+I am a veterinary epidemiologist and disease ecologist at Gulbali Research Institute in Charles Sturt University, NSW, Australia.
 My research focuses on the epidemiology and ecology of emerging zoonotic viruses such as Nipah (NiV), Ebola, and coronaviruses at the One Health interface.
-Currently, I'm working on NiV dynamics and genetics in bats and on the patterns of human outbreaks across Bangladesh.
+Currently, I am investigating how human behaviors, reservoir host dynamics, and viral genetics influence henipavirus and other bat-borne viral spillovers from bats to humans and domestic animals in Australia and Bangladesh.

 Berta Blanch Lazaro